Voldemort108X/xrzhang/index.md

 ## About me

-I am currently a first year master student in Electrical Computer Engineering at University of California, Los Angeles.
-[University of California, Los Angeles](https://www.ee.ucla.edu/).
+I am currently a first year master student in Electrical Computer Engineering at [University of California, Los Angeles](https://www.ee.ucla.edu/).

 You can contact me via [email](mailto:xiaoran108@ucla.edu).